 Lust: Spending time on building an internal solution and updating APIs

 You want your developers to focus on building awesome apps!
 Not spending too much time fidgeting with an internal solution.
-Dealing with multiple APIs and keeping up with their changes is hard and time consuming.
-So you need a tool that does all the hard work for you.
+Dealing with multiple APIs and keeping up with their changes is a nightmare (we know!).
+Get a tool that does all the hard work for you.
 Even better, using a tool that enables you to pull all your data in a single API call.

-An automated reporting tool shouldn’t require you to have a developer by your side to add and remove your connections.
-So ask yourself how easy it is to add new connections to the platform you’ll be using before opting for one.
-Integrating a new connection should be as simple as adding credentials and passwords.
+So ask yourself how easy it is to add new connections to the tool you’ll be using and if you need SQL skills to create customized reports before opting for one.
+Integrating a new connection should be as simple as adding credentials and passwords and creating customized reports should be a breeze too.

 Envy: Not using a CPM Optimizer.